jimmysamportfolio/jimmysamportfolio/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm a student at UBC, studying **Business and Computer Science (BUCS)**.
-I finished up a summer internship as a technical operations specialist at Pit Stop Portables, where I optimized our technical operations by creating some custom scripts & leveraging tools like n8n to automate highly manual processes.
-I'm heavily interested in product management, AI & startups.
-I hope to build a YC startup in the neat future.
+I'm currently an AI Solutions Engineer at Advizr, where I build AI Solutions and consult customers on how to most efficiently improve their business' processes.
+I'm heavily interested in product management, AI, SWE & startups.

-I am currently a partnerships director with UBC BizTech, where I was the primary POC for a startup event called KickStart.
+I am also currently a partnerships director with UBC BizTech, where I was the primary POC for a startup event called KickStart.
 The event featured a partner from a16z, multiple YC founders as judges, and many more successful founders in the industry.

 ---
 ### Tech Stack: